 - Uses technology and the Internet to produce and publish writing, work with others, and cite sources.

-- Works on multiple, short research projects which answer a specific question and cite multiple sources, while gathering additional questions for later research.
+- Works on multiple short research projects that answer specific questions and cite multiple sources, while gathering additional questions for later research.

 - Uses both print and digital resources to conduct research, focusing on using appropriate search terms and reliable sources.